jaspergeer/jaspergeer/README.md

 Here are some ideas to get you started:
 -->
 <!-- - 🔭 I’m currently working on ... -->
-- 🌱 I’m currently learning Javascript, C

 <!-- - 👯 I’m looking to collaborate on ... -->
 <!-- - 🤔 I’m looking for help with ... -->
 <!-- - 💬 Ask me about ... -->
+- 🌱 I’m currently learning: Javascript, C
 - 📫 How to reach me: jasper.geer@gmail.com
 - 😄 Pronouns: he/him/his
 <!-- - ⚡ Fun fact: ... -->